GGORG0/xmlang/docs/language/README.md

 Text content is the text that appears between the opening and closing tags of an element.

-It is always considered a string, and has to be converted to other types if needed.
+It is always considered a [string](./data_types/string.md), and has to be converted to other types if needed.

-You can mix text content with other child elements, but due to parser limitations, the whitespace between the text and the child elements is not preserved, and will be ignored.
+You can mix text content with other child elements, but due to parser limitations, the whitespace between the text and the child elements is **not preserved**, and will be ignored.

 ```xml
 <element attribute1="value1" attribute2="value2">